jlips24/fanout-live/README.md

 Fanout Live is licensed under the GNU Affero General Public License v3.0 only.
 See [LICENSE](LICENSE) for details.

+## AI Assistance

+Parts of this project were developed with assistance from AI tools.
+All changes should still be reviewed, tested, and maintained by the project maintainers.

 ## Development

 For local development, install Python 3.11 or newer and FFmpeg with RTMP